jsorheim/basic_webpage/README.md

 # installation

+Before you can do anything, make sure you have 'git' installed.
+To check if git is installed, go into your terminal and type:

+    git --version

+If you see something like:

+    git version 1.9.3 (Apple Git-50)

+then you are good to go.

 ### step one: preparing your computer

 Before you install this project, you should make a folder for your personal-coding projects.
 In the terminal,